-2.3.6 Grounding of the DC output
+2.3.7 Grounding of the DC terminal

-Besides the main purpose of grounding the enclosure, the extra grounding point (item "7" in 1.8.4) can also be used to ground one of the DC terminal poles.
+Besides the main purpose of grounding the enclosure, the extra grounding point (item "10" in 1.8.4.3) can be also used to ground one of the DC terminal poles.
 Doing so causes a potential shift on the opposite pole against PE.
 Because of insulation, there is a maximum allowed potential shift defined for the negative DC terminal pole, which depends on the device model.
 Refer to "1.8.3.
-Specific technical data" for details.
+Specific technical data" for the levels.